rawern/DirectLook/README.md

 ## What is DirectLook?

-DirectLook helps you to get rid of an unattractive effect while capturing videos from xour webcam.
-If you use your build-in webcam of your laptop or an dedicated webcam, you mostly looking on the screen and not in the camera.
+DirectLook helps you to get rid of an unattractive effect while capturing videos from your webcam.
+If you use your build-in webcam from your laptop or an dedicated webcam, you mostly looking on the screen and not in the camera.
 So you are unable to look directly in the camera while your are looking at the screen.

 ## Features